 As part of its advisory and monitoring activities, the Supervisory Board of Bertelsmann SE & Co.
 KGaA was directly involved in important company decisions and transactions at an early stage and discussed and reviewed these at length on the basis of reports from the Executive Board.

-The personally liable partner, represented by the Executive Board of Bertelsmann Management SE, provided the Supervisory Board with regular, prompt and comprehensive written and verbal reports on all significant issues of strategy, planning, business performance, the intended business policies and other fundamental management issues.
+The personally liable partner, represented by the Executive Board of Bertelsmann Management SE, provided the Supervisory Board with regular, prompt and comprehensive written and verbal reports on all significant issues of strategy, planning, business performance, intended business policies and other fundamental management issues.
 A wide range of topics and projects were presented for discussion at the meetings of the Supervisory Board.
 Reporting of the Executive Board concerned, but was not limited to, the position and development of the company, especially the current business and financial position, and material business transactions, particularly major planned investments and divestments.
 Instances where business performance deviated from official projections and targets were discussed in detail with the Supervisory Board, which reviewed these matters on the basis of the documentation submitted.
 The Supervisory Board obtained regular information concerning financial debt levels.
-The risk situation and risk management were also a focus of the work of the Supervisory Board.
-The internal control system, risk management system and internal auditing system were the subject of regular reports and discussions.
+The risk situation and risk management were also in focus of the Supervisory Board.
+The internal control system, risk management system and internal auditing system were the subjects of regular reports and discussions.
 The Supervisory Board also monitored and carefully followed corporate governance and compliance developments at Bertelsmann on an ongoing basis.
-The Executive Board and the Supervisory Board report jointly on corporate governance and compliance at Bertelsmann.
+The Executive Board and the Supervisory Board report jointly on corporate governance and compliance at Bertelsmann in chapter “Corporate Governance at Bertelsmann”.

 Supervisory Board Plenary Meeting

 In the plenary meetings, the Supervisory Board of Bertelsmann SE & Co.
 KGaA regularly heard reports from the Executive Board on the current business and financial position of the Group and of the individual divisions as well as reports on Group planning and material business transactions, particularly major planned investments and divestments.
-In connection with this, the Supervisory Board followed the progress of the merger of Random House and Penguin Books, the reorganization of Gruner + Jahr and Arvato, the acquisition of the remaining shares of BMG and the sale of RTL Group shares.
-In addition, the acquisition of the Norwegian company Gothia Financial Group and the e-commerce and logistics service provider Netrada by Arvato were addressed by the Supervisory Board.
-It also examined the closure of the Prinovis gravure printing location at Itzehoe and the termination of the direct marketing business of Inmediaone.
+These focused on the investments SpotXchange and StyleHaul in the United States to further the digital transformation of the RTL Group businesses; the further development of the education segment, in particular through the acquisition of Relias Learning; the acquisition of the remaining shares in Gruner + Jahr and also the divestments in the printing sector of Be Printers Print Italy and Brown Printing.
+Another focus was on the Group-wide “Operational Excellence” efficiency program for optimizing structures and processes.

 The Supervisory Board was kept regularly informed of the status of the implementation of the Group’s strategy.
-During a full-day meeting in summer 2013 with the Bertelsmann Management SE Executive Board, the Bertelsmann SE & Co.
+During a full-day meeting in summer 2014 with the Bertelsmann Management SE Executive Board, the Bertelsmann SE & Co.
 KGaA Supervisory Board discussed fundamental issues of strategic Group development and was able to form an opinion on the status of the transformation of the Group portfolio into a more rapidly growing and more digital and international portfolio.
-Additional important topics in the Supervisory Board meetings included the discussion of the Group’s guiding principle and leadership structure, and reviewing the results of the employee survey conducted in 2013.
-To the extent stipulated by law, the articles of association or bylaws, the plenary meeting took the necessary decisions.
+To the extent stipulated by law and the articles of association or bylaws, the plenary meeting made the necessary decisions.
 Thus, the annual and consolidated financial statements of Bertelsmann SE & Co.
-KGaA, as well as the proposal of the personally liable partner for appropriation of net income, were thoroughly reviewed and approved in the Supervisory Board’s financial review meeting in March 2014.
+KGaA, as well as the proposal of the personally liable partner for appropriation of net income, were thoroughly reviewed and approved in the Supervisory Board’s financial review meeting in March 2015.

 Supervisory Board Audit and Finance Committee